second-breakfast/second-breakfast.github.io/_posts/2020-05-02-deuteronomy.markdown

 <sup id="f7">7</sup> Ibid. [↵](#a7)

-<sup id="f8">8</sup> We see a beautiful example of this law being put into practice elsewhere in the Bible, by the compassionate man Boaz to the foreigner woman Ruth, in the moving narrative in the Book of Ruth (cf. Ruth 2). [↵](#a8)
+<sup id="f8">8</sup> We see a beautiful example of this law being put into practice elsewhere in the Bible, by the compassionate man Boaz to the foreigner woman Ruth, in the moving narrative of the book of Ruth (cf. Ruth 2). [↵](#a8)

 <sup id="f9">9</sup> Ibid., 152. [↵](#a9)